 Partnership with parents

 We work closely with parents and ensure that verbal feedback is given on a daily basis, including observations via Tapestry online journal.
 Planning is undertaken weekly for each child, with individual steps being set and worked on with the key person.
 We set individual targets for each child and share these twice a year at parents evenings.
-We also invite parents in to join us for 'Come and Play’ sessions.if any child is not meeting their milestones then extra support will be put in place and shared with parents.
-If needed we will work with outside agencies such as speech and language and parenting classes.
+We also invite parents in to join us for ‘Come and Play’ sessions.if any child is not meeting their milestones then extra support will be put in place and shared with parents.
+If needed we will work with outside agencies such as speech and language therapists.